HisModusness/flatdb/readme.txt

 FlatDB.

-This program contains both the interactive functionality as it was for assignment 4, and the automatic multiprocess assignment from assignment 5.
-To execute the assignment5 functionality, compile and run with the following options:
+As with last time, this program contains the functionality of the two previous assignments in addition to the current one.
+You will find the specific enhancements in the thread_info struct, and the functions run_threaded() and run_threaded_worker(), all in main.c.
+All other code remains unchanged.
+To run this program in threaded demonstration mode, invoke it as:

-./a.out -d path/to/database
+./a.out -t path/to/database